Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Results

-As can be seen in Figs.~\ref{fig:GA_eta} and \ref{fig:GP_eta}, in all cases both the GA and the GP capture the behavior of the data accurately and remain close to the fiducial model, well within the $1\sigma$ region.
+As can be seen in Figs.~\ref{fig:GA_eta} and \ref{fig:GP_eta}, in all cases both the GA and the GP capture the behavior of the data points accurately and remain close to the fiducial model, well within the $1\sigma$ region.
+In particular, on average the difference between the GA or GP best-fit and the fiducial model remains close to a percent level in all reconstructions.
 Furthermore, for both ML approaches we find that the reconstructed errors are consistent with each other, thus we are confident in our reconstruction as the GA and the GP are in principle rather different reconstruction methods.
 In particular, we see in both the GA and GP cases that when $\epsilon=(0.05, 0.10)$ both ML approaches find a clear deviation from the null hypothesis, i.e. $\log_{10}\eta=0$ (dashed green line) for $0\le z \le 3.5$.
-For higher redshifts, due to the lack of points the errors of the reconstruction become larger and the statistical significance of the detection diminishes.
+For higher redshifts, due to the lack of points the errors of the reconstruction become larger and the statistical significance of the detection diminishes\footnote{As a consistency test of our approach, we also fit the parameterization $\eta(z)=(1+z)^{\epsilon_0}$, with $\epsilon_0=$cosntant, to the mock data and we discuss our results in Appendix \ref{sec:appendixA}.}.